area17/vitrine-ui/README.md

 ```

 ###  Retrieve config CSS classes
-You can retrieve CSS classes from the JSON configuration file by calling the Vitrine UI helper using the following syntax:
+You can retrieve CSS classes from the JSON configuration file by calling the Vitrine's helper using the following syntax:

 ```php
 VitrineUI::ui('json_file_name', 'key_in_json_file', array_of_options)